 “Ask your doctor to review your medicines.
 Some medicines can make you sleepy or dizzy and cause you to fall.”

 “Get your vision checked by an eye doctor at least once a year.
 You might need to update your glasses or contacts.”

-“Making your home safer can also help protect you.
+“Making your home safer can help protect you.
 For example, put non-slip mats in the bathtub or shower.”

 Offer to help.

 Here are some ideas:

 - Go with your loved one to get her vision checked.

 - Install railings or grab bars on both sides of the stairs, inside and outside of the bathtub, and next to the toilet – or help your loved one find someone else to do it, like a professional contractor.

 - Sign up for a tai chi (“ty chee”) class together.
 Tai chi is a Chinese exercise that involves moving the body slowly and gently.

-- Move your loved one’s telephone closer to the bed or a favorite chair.
+- Move the telephone closer to your loved one's bed or favorite chair.

 - Help move furniture in your loved one's home so the walking paths are clear.

-- Help pick up clothes, books, and other items from the floor and stairs.
+- Pick up clothes, books, and other items from the floor and stairs.
 This will help keep your loved one from tripping.